lucabriguglia/OpenCQRS/docs/Configuration.md

 | **CommandContainerName** | The name of the Command container | Commands |
 | **EventContainerName** | The name of the Event container | Events |

+Note that the partition key is set by default to '/type'.

 **Cosmos.Sql**

 This provider uses the old Microsoft.Azure.DocumentDB package.